There’s nothing I love more during the holiday season than family and boozy drinks. Just kidding, I love the food too! 😜

 4.78 from 40 reviews

-Coquito is a sweet, creamy, Puerto Rican holiday drink made with coconut milk, sweetened condensed milk, evaporated milk, spiced rum, white rum, and warm spices.
-Rich, boozy, and ready in 15 minutes.
-For best results, chill the coquito in the refrigerator for 1-2 hours before serving.
+Coquito is a sweet, creamy Puerto Rican holiday cocktail made with coconut milk, sweetened condensed milk, evaporated milk, spiced rum, white rum, and warm spices.
+No eggs!
+It’s rich, boozy, and tastes like Noche Buena in a glass.
+Ready in just 15 minutes!
+For the best flavor, chill the coquito in the fridge for 1–2 hours before serving.

 Equipment